alexjslessor/fastapi-project-setup-automation/README.md

 ```
 Environment variables are variables that lives outside of the Python code, in the operating system, and can be read by your Python code (or by other programs as well).

+__Benefits to the .env setup in this course.__
+- Clear separation of local and production environment variables.
+- We can quickly and easily set new vaiables in a single place in our code.

 `Env file requirements:`

 - Dont want to hardcode variables.